oxblixxx/Nextcloud/apps/readme.md

 - To change the completion progress color, click on the three dots on the task, use the color picker, press Enter, and then click on the left icon to confirm.

 # MAIL APP
-The mail app, integrates the emails to the nextcloud.
-Click on the mail icon, click on mail settings, click on add email.
-If you decide to add your personal email, you are to use the auto section, then mail address should be your email address, password should be `app password`.
-For gmail, to get the app password, here is a [video](https://www.youtube.com/watch?v=74QQfPrk4vE).
-After generating the app password, return to the Nextcloud console, paste the app password, click on connect.
-To add the company email, use the manual section, for the `mail address` put in your email address.
-The mail address will be the same with `SMPT USER` and `IMAP USER`.
-While the `IMAP HOST` and `SMPT HOST` will be the info sent to you.
-The IMAP Security and SMTP Security should SSL/TLS.
-While the IMAP password and SMTP password will be the password assigned to your email.
-Click on connect to add the email.
-After it succesfully adds the email.
-Refresh the console, click on the 3 dots, located to the email address that is just added, click on account settings, scroll down to find signature, paste in the templates that you have, and add the image.
+The Mail app in Nextcloud allows you to integrate your email accounts directly into the Nextcloud environment.

+## Accessing the Mail App:
+- Click on the Mail icon in the Nextcloud console.
+- Navigate to Mail Settings and select Add Email.

+## Adding a Personal Email Account:
+- For personal email accounts, use the Auto setup section.
+- Enter your email address in the Mail Address field and use an app-specific password as the Password, not the regular password used.
+- For Gmail users, you will need to generate an app password.
+Here is a [video tutorial](https://www.youtube.com/watch?v=74QQfPrk4vE) to guide you through the process.
+- Once you have the app password, return to the Nextcloud console, paste the app password, and click Connect.

+## Adding a Company Email Account:
+- For company email account, use the Manual setup section.
+- Enter your email address in the Mail Address field.
+- The Mail Address, SMTP User, and IMAP User will all be the same.
+- The IMAP Host and SMTP Host details will be provided by your company.
+- Set both the IMAP Security and SMTP Security to SSL/TLS.
+- Use the password assigned to your email for both the IMAP Password and SMTP Password fields.
+- Click Connect to add the email account.

+## Finalizing Email Setup:
+- After successfully adding the email account, refresh the console.
+- Click on the three dots next to the newly added email address and select Account Settings.
+- Scroll down to find the Signature section, where you can paste your signature template and add an image if needed.